Abuelyazeed/Weather-App/README.md

 ## Usage

 1. Open the Weather App in your browser.
+It's designed to work seamlessly on mobile devices.
+2. To get the weather for your current location, simply open the app.
-2. Enter your location in the search field and press Enter.
+3. To check the weather for a specific location, enter the location in the search field and press Enter.
-3. The app will display the current weather conditions for the specified location.
+4. The app will display the current weather conditions.

 ## Technologies

-- HTML, CSS for the user interface.
+- HTML, CSS for the user interface, designed with a mobile-first approach.
 - React.js for building the interactive components.

 ## API